Migrants from caravan in limbo as U.S. says border crossing full

 “We have reached capacity at the San Ysidro port of entry,” said Customs and Border Patrol (CBP) Commissioner Kevin McAleenan in a statement on Sunday, adding that the immigrants “may need to wait in Mexico.”

 It was not immediately clear whether the group would be turned back or allowed in later.
+By sunset the tired migrants had decided to hunker down there, apparently with no bedding beyond the scant possessions they had with them.

+“We’ve been waiting so long that it doesn’t really matter whether it’s today, tomorrow or when they let us in,” said Irineo Mujica, director of Pueblo Sin Fronteras, an advocacy group that organized the caravan since its starting point in southern Mexico a month ago.

-The month-long caravan at one point gathered 1,500 immigrants from Honduras, Guatemala and El Salvador and drew the wrath of President Donald, who ordered his immigration officials to be zealous in enforcing rules to stop unlawful entry by caravan members.
+At one point in early April the caravan gathered 1,500 immigrants from Honduras, Guatemala and El Salvador.
+It has drawn the wrath of President Donald Trump, who ordered immigration officials to be zealous in enforcing rules to stop unlawful entry by caravan members.

 More migrants from the caravan, which numbered around 400 people by the time it reached Tijuana, also planned to seek asylum.
+About 100 set up an open air camp in a small square on the Mexican side by the San Ysidro pedestrian bridge, saying they would stay there until they were allowed through.

+With no shelter, they laid out towels and blankets on the cold concrete.

 The mood was somber following a grueling 2,000-mile (3,200-km) trek to the border.
 U.S. immigration lawyers had warned the migrants of the low odds for winning asylum and the likelihood of detention, separation from relatives and deportation.

 “I’m nervous.
-I’m afraid,” said Linda Sonigo, 40, walking solemnly toward the U.S. gate with her 2-year-old granddaughter in her arms.
+I’m afraid,” said Linda Sonigo, 40, walking solemnly toward the U.S. gate with her two-year-old granddaughter in her arms.
 “I’m afraid they’ll separate us,” she said, motioning to her two children and grandchild.

 U.S. officials do not usually separate children from parents seeking asylum, although immigration advocates have reported instances of it happening.
 Families often spend less time in detention than other groups.